BobbyH49/SQLServerk8s/modules/setup.md

 7. Click **Create**

+8. Connect to SqlK8sJumpbox using Bastion and credentials supplied during deployment with username in the format \<azureUser\>@sqlk8s.local

+9. Open Powershell as Administrator

-8. Go back to Powershell and configure your AKS Principal with permissions to the AKS subnet
+10. Configure your AKS Principal with permissions to the AKS subnet

     ```text
     $objectid = (Get-AzADServicePrincipal -DisplayName "sqlk8saks").id